pyhoon/web-api-server-tutorial/Part #3.1 What is SimpleResponse.md

    ```
    *Note: You can comment the code if you want.*
 2. This is the case where you want to create API that follow the structure you want.
-3. When this setting is set to True, the JSON format as showed above is now show with just the 'r' part, exactly as what you see in the Response text area in API documentation page. \
+3. When this setting is set to True, the JSON format as showed above is now show with just the **r** part of the custom format. \
 JSON:
 ```JSON
 {